offblacc/offblacc/README.md

 </div>

 ### :man_technologist: About Me:
-I am a 3rd year student at the Faculty of Electrical Engineering and Computing in the University of Zagreb.
+I am a third year student at the Faculty of Electrical Engineering and Computing in the University of Zagreb.

 I've got most experience in using Java & Python.
 Even though that is mostly college-assigned work, I enjoy coding very much and strive to get better.